benjaminsnorris/mentalworkhealth/_posts/2020-10-20-aftermath-of-therapy.md

 This week is all about the experience and fallout of an intense therapy session—**extreme agitation**, the pleasure of a **strong support system**, and the clarity that came through **journaling**.

-_These [weekly updates](https://bennorris.com/tags/weekly-update/) are an ongoing series in which I share what it is like to live with OCD in an effort to reduce the stigma around mental health, particularly in the workplace._
+_These [weekly updates](https://bennorris.com/tags/weekly-update/) share life with OCD as part of my [Mental Work Health](https://bennorris.com/mental-work-health) project to reduce stigma around mental health, especially at work._

 ***